pacific-studies.net

 • Applied Research (2016 to 2018)

-Kava and driving — New Zealand Health Research Council Pacific Post-doctoral Award 2016
+— New Zealand Health Research Council Pacific Post-doctoral Award 2016

 Examining the cognitive effects of kava at traditional consumption volumes on cognition related to driver safety underpinned by culturally sensitive methods.